hackerkid/fall-2016/communities/conu-hackers/community-impact-proposal.md

 ## Planning for the Future

-In this section, think about how your efforts can expand beyond this 8-week program.
-Some questions you can answer that might help strengthen this section are:
+think about how your efforts can expand beyond this 8-week program

 - When will you review the impact of your proposal?
+Will re-asses every month for the first 3 months.
+At which point, a new interval for reviewing will be set.
 - How will you measure success?
+Although it is important to reach as many students as possible, we must have a way to measure the impact the content is for the students.
 - How frequently will you iterate on your community plans?